dperrymorrow/re-bars/README.md

 Writing Javascript for the browser used to be simple.
 You wrote your code, and that same code ran in the browser. **Your** code is what was running in your application.
 You spent your time writing Javascript, not configuring tools.

-Things have changed. _Modern_ Javascript development requires rediculous amounts of tooling and setup.
-Webpack, JSX, Virtual DOM, Babel, CLI bolierplates, component loaders, Style extractors, concatenators and on and on.
+Things have changed. _Modern_ Javascript development requires ridiculous amounts of tooling and setup.
+Webpack, JSX, Virtual DOM, Babel, CLI boilerplates, component loaders, Style extractors, tree-shaking and on and on.
 Have you looked in your `node_modules` directory recently?
-Have you ever seen the filesize of your _built_ app and wondered WTF is all that?
+Have you ever seen the file size of your _built_ app and wondered WTF is all that?
+How long will that take to parse before your first meaningful paint?

 The thing is, **WE DON'T NEED THIS ANYMORE**.
 Evergreen browsers support the features we want that we have been Babeling and polyfilling in order to use.
 [ES6](https://caniuse.com/#feat=es6) brought us Promises, Modules, Classes, Template Literals, Arrow Functions, Let and Const, Default Parameters, Generators, Destructuring Assignment, Rest & Spread, Map/Set & WeakMap/WeakSet and many more.
 All the things we have been waiting for It's all there!